-Laika Price Predictions & Forecasts for 2024-2050 | MEXC
+LAIKA Price Predictions & Forecasts for 2024-2050 | MEXC

 * All price predictions are based on user input.
 MEXC does not make, contribute to or influence any price predictions on this page.

-According to your price prediction for Laika, the value of LAIKAL2 may change by 0.00% and reach 0 USD by 2050.
+According to your price prediction for LAIKA, the value of LAIKA may change by 0.00% and reach 0 USD by 2050.

 Predictions help investors formulate strategies.
 By estimating future prices, they can decide when to buy, sell, or hold a cryptocurrency.